 An official Cochrane policy.
 Last updated March 2014

-This policy took effect in 2014 and still applies to Cochrane Protocols, Reviews, and Updates that were published or were already underway before July, 2020.
+This policy took effect in 2014 and applies to Cochrane Reviews with titles registered before October 14, 2020 and updates already underway before October 14, 2020.

 See also information about the policy in the Conflicts of interest and Cochrane Groups section of the Cochrane Community site and in the Conflicts of interest and Cochrane Reviews section of the Editorial and Publishing Policy Resource.

 Prepared by: Cindy Farquhar, Sophie Hill, Lisa Bero, David Tovey